-If a referral is submitted with the delivering provider listed as TBD Behavioral Health Provider and the referral is approved, a behavioral health specialist from the CareOregon UM Team will send the referent a list of contracted providers.
+If a request with the delivering provider listed as TBD Behavioral Health Provider is approved, a behavioral health specialist from the CareOregon UM Team will send the referent a list of contracted providers.
 The referring provider should contact the CareOregon UM Team at 503-416-3404 to update the authorization once a delivering provider has been identified.